deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 The Effect Propagation Process framework rethinks causality as a continuous transfer of effects originating from a potentially non-spatiotemporal underlying structure.

+The EPP is implemented in the [DeepCausality](https://deepcausality.com) Rust library, which is a hypergeometric computational causality library that enables fast and deterministic context-aware causal reasoning across Euclidean and non-Euclidean spaces.
+This operational realization substantiates the EPP’s core principles and demonstrates he EPP’s applicability to real-world complex systems.
+DeepCausality finds its application in modeling dynamic control systems used in financial markets, advanced analytics, and complex control systems.

-The framework navigates the challenges of detachment from fixed spacetime paths, aligns with the concept of emergence, accommodates indefinite causal order, and remains compatible with classical causality.
+The framework navigates the challenges of spacetime agnosticism, aligns with the concept of emergence, accommodates indefinite causal order, and remains compatible with classical causality.
 Furthermore, the notion of an Effect Propagation Process reshapes the ontology of causality by suggesting that the most fundamental reality is not spacetime, but the generative process that materializes the spacetime context through which effects propagate.

 The epistemology of the Effect Propagation Process reflects the complex systems it is designed to model by scaling with the modality of the EPP.
 For a static EPP, a positivist epistemology remains sufficient.
 For a dynamic EPP, the epistemology evolves towards an interpretivism perspective, and for an emergent EPP, a pragmatism perspective on the epistemology becomes necessary.